Financial-Times/dotcom-page-kit/packages/dotcom-ui-base-styles/sass/README.md

 Contain useful methods for working with cookies.

-	const cookieStore = require('n-ui-foundations').cookieStore;
+`const cookieStore = require('n-ui-foundations').cookieStore;`

 #### `get(name)`
-Get the value of the given cookie
+Get the value of the given cookie.

 #### `set(name, value, [options])`
 Set a cookie.
-Available options are `domain`, `path`, `expires`, `secure` and `maxAge` Note it is "maxAge" not "max-age".
-If you don't specify either expires or maxAge the cookie will expire at the end of the session
+Available options are `domain`, `path`, `expires`, `secure` and `maxAge`.
+Note it is "maxAge" not "max-age".
+If you don't specify either expires or maxAge the cookie will expire at the end of the session.

 #### `has(name)`
-Returns true if the given cookie exists
+Returns true if the given cookie exists.

 #### `remove(name)`
-Delete the given cookie by seting the expiry to the past
+Delete the given cookie by seting the expiry to the past.

 ## Templates
 Nope.
-None of them
+None of them.